• Skip to content

 What do you want to use the device for?

-Kindle or Kobo devices are just for reading and come in black and white only.
-They’re usually not as responsive to touch as tablets.
+Kindle or Kobo devices are designed mainly for reading.
+They’re usually not as responsive to touch as tablets, and their screens refresh more slowly.
 You can do more things on a tablet.
-For example, you can play games, use apps, access social media, watch videos and so on.
+For example, you can play games, use apps and watch videos.
+If you want your child to just use the device for reading, a Kindle or Kobo is less distracting.

 How old is your child?